Chapter 3: Evaluating the External Environment

 Every industry is unique to some degree, but some general characteristics help to predict the likelihood that suppliers will be powerful relative to the firms to which they sell their goods and services.
 Suppliers tend to be powerful, for example, to the extent that the suppliers’ industry is dominated by a few companies, it is more concentrated than the industry that it supplies and/or there is no effective substitute for what the supplier group provides.
 These circumstances restrict industry competitors’ ability to shop around for better prices and put suppliers in a position of strength.

 Supplier power is also stronger to the extent that industry members rely heavily on suppliers to be profitable, industry members face high costs when changing suppliers, and suppliers’ products are differentiated.
 Finally, suppliers possess power to the extent that they have the ability to become a new entrant to the industry if they wish.
-This is a strategy called a strategy that involves a supplier entering the industry to which it supplies product.
+This is a strategy called forward vertical integration a strategy, a strategy that involves a supplier entering the industry to which it supplies product.
 Ford, for example, used a forward vertical integration strategy when it purchased rental car company (and Ford customer) Hertz.
 A difficult financial situation forced Ford to sell Hertz for $5.6 billion in 2005.
 But before rental car companies such as Avis and Thrifty drive too hard a bargain when buying cars from an automaker, their executives should remember that automakers are much bigger firms than rental car companies are.
 The executives running the automaker might simply decide that they want to enjoy the rental car company’s profits themselves and acquire the firm.

 Strategy at the Movies